+Records Solutions

-Recognises leadership through the practical application of innovative solutions for new and existing market needs resulting in a commercial, environmental and/or social benefit.
+practical application of innovative solutions for new and existing market needs resulting in a commercial, environmental and/or social benefit.

-- City of Perth with Curtin University
+• City of Perth with Curtin University

+Recognises leadership through the

 - Federal Court of Australia

 - Queensland State Archives

 - University of Southern Queensland

-Implementation

-(sponsored by FYB)
+Implementation (sponsored by FYB)

-Recognises individuals and organisations that have achieved outstanding results through excellence in implementation of a project
+Recognises individuals and organisations that have achieved outstanding results thr

+that have achieved outstanding results through excellence in implementation of a project

 - Federal Court of Australia

 - Moreton Bay Regional Council

 - National Blood Authority

 - University of Southern Queensland

 Collaboration

 (sponsored by EzeScan)

+ezescan

+Nominations for

+our annual awards closed on 30 June.

 Recognises an exemplary skills development collaboration between a department, employer or industry body and, at least, one other stakeholder (including vendors and consultant).

 - City of Perth with Curtin University

 - Federal Court of Australia

 - University of Southern Queensland

 Business Benefit

-(sponsored by Information Proficiency / Sigma Data)

-Recognises individuals and organisations that have achieved outstanding success for business improvement.
+(sponsored by Information Proficiency / Sigma Data) Recognises individuals and organisations that have achieved outstanding success for business improvement.

 - Federal Court of Australia

 - University of Southern Queensland

 - University of the Sunshine Coast

 Quick guide to the nominations: